Gwennid/africa-wgs-descriptive/data-generation/readme.md

 Based on the number of variants kept by each approach and the overlap between the callsets, we decided to continue with the VQSR where both the X chromosomal and the autosomal variants are fed to VariantRecalibrator, for the SNP - see [step_X.4_SNP-VQSR.sh](step_X.4_SNP-VQSR.sh) - and the indels - [step_X.5_indel-VQSR.sh](step_X.5_indel-VQSR.sh).

-**continue editing the indel VQSR step.
-Why did I start using dbsnp151? (instead of 144)**

 ### Additional filtering (step X5)

 Further filtering of the X callset is similar to the autosomal callset and includes: relatedness filtering (the same two individuals were excluded like for the autosomes); and marking sites with a “N” in the reference genome or more than 10% missingness as fail.
-It is described in []().
+It is described in [step_X.6_filtering-after-VQSR.sh](step_X.6_filtering-after-VQSR.sh).
+Note that the `trimAlternates` option of SelectVariants could not be used.

 # Processing chromosome Y